Load your Meisterplan data in Microsoft Power BI so your reports look the way you and your management are used to.

 How to Upload Your Report to the Cloud

-To make your report available in the web version of MS Power BI (MS Power BI service), follow these steps:
+To make your report available in the web version of Power BI (Microsoft Power BI service), follow these steps:

 - In the top left of the MS Power BI window, click File and select Publish.